iredmail/docs/en_US/installation/0-install.iredmail.on.debian.ubuntu.md

 * A __FRESH__, working Debian/Ubuntu Linux.
 Supported releases are listed on [Download](https://www.iredmail.org/download.html) page.
-* `2 GB` of memory is recommended for a low traffic production server.
+* At least `2 GB` memory is required for a low traffic production mail server, but `4 GB` is strongly recommended to prevent ClamAV eating too much memory for big virus signature database.
-  Spam/Virus scanning will take most system resource.
 * Make sure 3 UID/GID are not used by other user/group: 2000, 2001, 2002.

 Notes: